whatvn/nginx-master-playlist-module/README.md

 # nginx-master-playlist-module

-this thing only works in special environment, so it's not written to work the way you want
+this thing only works in special environment, so don't expect it to work the way you want

 # Example